Safeguarding and Child Protection – everyone’s responsibility

 Child protection means protecting children from physical abuse, emotional abuse, sexual abuse or neglect.
 It also means helping children to grow up into confident, healthy and happy adults.

-Our policy on Safeguarding and policy on Child Protection (which lists signs of potential abuse and what to do if you have a concern) can be viewed on our website, and also downloaded.
+Our policy on Safeguarding and Child Protection (which lists signs of potential abuse and what to do if you have a concern) can be viewed and downloaded here.
 We can provide paper copies if you prefer – please do come and ask at our office.